dria7226/craft-flower/README.md

 `$ npm install craft-flower`

 #Parameters
-`numberOfPetals - determines the number of petals. petalLength - determines the length of a petal. flowerRadius - determines the radius of the flower bud.`
+`numberOfPetals - determines the number of petals. \n petalLength - determines the length of a petal. \n flowerRadius - determines the radius of the flower bud.`

 #Example